Jump to Main Content

 Curricular & Experiential Program Components

-The curricular component of the program is 10 months for full-time students and 22 months for part-time students, beginning in Autumn Quarter and ending the following accelerated Summer Quarter (Summer A-term).
-Students in the program will earn the MLIS degree with a specialization in Law Librarianship after successful completion of 41-43 quarter credit hours.
+The curricular component of the program is 9 months for full-time students and 22 months for part-time students, beginning in autumn quarter and ending the following accelerated spring quarter.
+Students in the program will earn the MLIS degree with a specialization in Law Librarianship after successful completion of 36 quarter credit hours.
 The program follows the UW Academic Calendar.

 The experiential component of the program for residential students is an internship working in the Gallagher Law Library, which is part of the UW School of Law.
 During the internship, law librarianship students will be trained in a variety of operational aspects and special projects in the law library to make transitioning to the profession and work environments easier.